irfanfarooqui20/Elk-Project/README.md

 - Filebeats
 - Metricbeats

-- Filebeats collects data of the filesystem and changes (provide example)
+- Filebeats collects data of the filesystem and changes (such as weblog data)
-- Metricbeats detects changes in system metrics (provide example)
+- Metricbeats detects changes in system metrics (such as look for SSH attempts)

 Using the Playbook